factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/datainjection/README.md

 Often you will end up with data only classes and other classes that implement business logic based on the data classes.
 That will result in a procedural design that does not convey the original motivation begin object oriented programming.

-Factoryfx can directly inject required data into objects.
+FactoryFX can directly inject required data into objects.

 ## Suitable data for data injection?
 ### Database